Cast: 4 - 1F 3M

 Ennis had his own bleak philosophy: “If you can't fix it, you gotta stand it'.
 Perhaps Heath the actor could neither fix it nor stand it.

-For the film version under option, the stage play is being used directly without adaptation.
-This is because of the intimate nature of the drama and the 'fly on the wall' approach to the proposed shooting.
+For the film version until recently under Option, the stage play was to be used directly without adaptation.
+Jake Scott the director originally lined up for it, felt strongly that the intimate nature of the drama with its 'fly on the wall' observation of Heath's every movement - lent itself perfectly to film.